 Spurs' Derrick White: Recalled from G-League

-White was recalled from the G-League on Wednesday, Tom Osborn of the San Antonio Express-News reports.
+White was recalled from the G-League on Sunday, Paul Garcia of Project Spurs reports.

-After going through a day of practice at the G-League level, the organization has opted to bring White back up to the NBA.
-He's seen just 17 total minutes with the Spurs this season, however, so he'll probably continue to be irrelevant in fantasy.
+White made his G-League debut on Saturday, recording five points (2-7 FG, 1-4 3Pt), two rebounds, two assists and one block across 14 minutes.
+He'll rejoin the Spurs ahead of Sunday's matchup with the Suns, but likely won't see more than just a handful of minutes as a deep reserve in the backcourt.
+Look for White to spend a lot of time in the G-League this season to aid his development.

 More News